 How well does the BMW X5 hold its value?

 The BMW X5 doesn’t hold its value from new anywhere near as well as you might expect for such a popular model.
 In the first three years of ownership, you should expect the X5 to lose more than 37% of its value, and the caredge.com website rates it only 60th out of 71 luxury models for depreciation over five years with its depreciation expected to be more than 55%.

-The good news is that on the whole, the BMW X5 is a pretty reliable vehicle across all generations.
-The bad news is the one area of most concern is the engine.
-There isn’t much to complain about with the reliability of the transmissions, suspension, brakes, and steering systems, but if you are going to have a serious problem with a used BMW X5 it’s likely to be with the engine.
+There isn’t much to complain about with the reliability of the transmissions, suspension, brakes, and steering systems on the whole, but if you are going to have a serious problem with a used BMW X5 it’s likely to be with the engine.